garrandall/popular-music-data/tracks/d-yer-mak-er-led-zeppelin.md

 When I read the letter you sent me, it made me mad mad mad When I read the news that it broke, it made me sad sad sad But I still love you so, and I can't let you go
-I love you, ooh baby I love you
+I love you, ohbaby I love you

 Oh, oh, oh, oh, oh, oh